hectorcorrea/webdev-nutshell/tutorial.md

 Notice how it has some sections (e.g. `html`, `head` and `body`) and some other elements (e.g. `<h1>` and `<p>`) surrounded by angle backets.

-Create a file on your computer with the content above and save that with the name `hello-world.html`.
-Now, launch your browser and open the file `hello-world.html` file that you just created.
+With your *editor* open the file `hello-world.html` that comes with the examples that you downloaded, it should look like the HTML above.
+Now, launch your *browser* and open the file `hello-world.html`.

 The `<head>` section is where we define the metadata of the page.
 In the previous example we set the title which is how your browser will identity the page within your browser tabs.
 Go ahead and change the title of your page from `Hello` to `Hola` in your `hello-world.html` file, save it, and refresh your browser.
 You should see the new title.